Uber must do more on UK minimum wage pledge -union

 James Farrar and Yaseen Aslam, the two lead drivers in a 2016 employment tribunal case that Uber unsuccessfully contested all the way to Britain's top court, criticised the move.

-"Uber drivers will be still short-changed to the tune of 40-50%," they said in a statement released by the App Drivers & Couriers Union they lead.
+"Uber drivers will be still short-changed to the tune of 40-50%," they said in a statement released by the App Drivers & Couriers Union.

 "Also, it is not acceptable for Uber to unilaterally decide the driver expense base in calculating minimum wage."